tony-aw/tinycodet/README.md

 The `tidyoperators` R package adds the following functionality:

+- Infix logical operators for exclusive-or, not-and, not-in, number-type, and string-type.
+- Safer (in)equality operators for floating numbers.
 - Infix operators for In-place modifiers for mathematical arithmetic.
 - Infix operators for String arithmetic.
 - Infix operators (and a few functions) for string sub-setting.
 - Infix operators for In-place modifying string arithmetic.
 - Infix operators for In-place modifying string sub-setting.
 - Some additional string manipulation functions.
-- Infix logical operators for exclusive-or, not-and, not-in, number-type, and string-type.
 - All base R expressions options (Regex, Perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary,